vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Ityeṣāpi bhāratīyatvena prasiddhā Kohalapradarsite nāndyupapannā bhavati."

 A. Bh., 25.
 Here the word "Bhāratīya" is of very great importance in giving us a clue to the relation, we are trying to find out.
 This word means "propounded by the son of Bharata".
-It cannot mean "of Bharata" because according to Pāņini's rule “Vrddhācchah" (Pa.
+It cannot mean "of Bharata" because according to Pāṇini's rule “Vrddhācchah" (Pa.
 4-2-14.) the affix "Cha" which changes into "iya", cannot be added to a word with a short initial syllable.

 “Vrddhiryasyācāmādis tad vrddham."
 Therefore, the initial has to be prolonged before this affix can rightly be added.
 But how can it be done unless at first the affix "An" expressive of the sense of "offspring" (apatya) ("Tasyāpatyam".
 Pā.
 4-1-92.) be affixed to the word "Bharata"?
 “Bhāratīya" therfore, literally means of the son of Bharata."
 The meaning of the word having been settled the next quesion that naturally arises is "who was this son of Bharata".
 To this also Abhinava gives a reply in the same line by saying "Kohalapradarsitā".
 Thus it is evident that Kohala was Bharata's son, at least this is Abhinava's view.
 It may be interesting to note in this connection that Kohala is included in the list of the hundred sons of Bharata enumerated in Bh.
 Sū., Ch.
 I, s.
 26-39.